Chart Color Schemes

 Health performance in Macksville is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Macksville faces significant health challenges, with various conditions affecting both younger and older age groups.
-Approximately 45% (~1,317 individuals) have private health cover, compared to the national average of 55.7%.
+Macksville faces significant health challenges, as assessed by AreaSearch.
+Mortality rates and chronic condition prevalence are high across various health conditions affecting both younger and older age groups.
+Private health cover is extremely low at approximately 45% of the total population (around 1,328 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.

 Frequently Asked Questions - Health